Frumenty

 Mrs. Borody

-My BFF from childhood, her mother died yesterday.
+August 30, 2013 My BFF from childhood, her mother died yesterday.
 The house where I grew up on a quiet suburb of Winnipeg was surrounded by Borodys.
 Literally.
-On the south side was by best friend Carol-Ann and her mum, dad, brothers and a dog, Binks.
-And on the north side of our house was her grandparents, Mr....
+On the south side was by best friend Carol-Ann and her mum, dad, brothers and dog, Binks.
+On the north side of our house was her grandparents,...
 Continue Reading →

 A New Name for Multi-tasking